SCZang/sczang.github.io/_pages/about.md

 Research Interests
 ======
 My research interests include machine learning and artificial intelligence generated content (AIGC).
-And currently, I focus on the topics of creative design and synthesis reasoning on sketches, and you can have a brief look about some interesting results.
+And currently, I focus on the topics of creative design and synthesis reasoning on sketches, and you can have a brief look about some interesting results below.

 <img src="images/self-organization.png" width="950" alt="self-organization"/>
 <p align="center">Self-organizing sketch patterns in a latent hierarchy</p>